-As a native of Santo Domingo, Dominican Republic, she is fluent in Spanish.
-By working with the Hispanic population in their native language, they do not have to worry about the language and cultural barrier, and can be confident they are getting the legal service they need.
+As a native of Santo Domingo, Dominican Republic, Gabby is fluent in Spanish.
+She works with our Hispanic clients in their native language.
+They do not have to worry about language and cultural barriers and can be confident they are getting the legal service they need.

 Supreme Court of Pennsylvania

 Eastern District of Pennsylvania

 Gabriela wrote "Improving Jury Diversity The Need and What Can Be Done" for the Sept/Oct 2023 issue of The Pennsylvania Lawyer.